JDASoftwareGroup/jdatech.github.io/_posts/2023-09-08-exploring-chatgpt-hallucinations-and-confabulation.markdown

   <figcaption>ChatGPT claiming that the first Czech actor to play Dracula was Max Schreck</figcaption>
 </figure>

 Max Schreck, interesting, is now Dracula.
-Even more interestig is that ChatGPT also knows that Max never lived in Czechoslovakia.
+Even more interesting is that ChatGPT also knows that Max never lived in Czechoslovakia.
 Max lived in Germany his entire life according to ChatGPT.
 Nosferatu, however, was filmed in Czechoslovakia.

 <figure>
   <img src="{{site.url}}/assets/images/2023-09-08-exploring-chatgpt-hallucinations/1_OnLJ6pRyO2Ld6cCmvazJog.png"/>
   <figcaption>ChatGPT showing that also thinks that Max Schreck actually lived his whole life in Germany</figcaption>
 </figure>

 Maybe a different tact will yield a Czech actor who played Dracula.
-Ask for a list of all actors from Czechoslovakia who played Dracula.
+Let’s ask for a list of all actors from Czechoslovakia who played Dracula.

 <figure>
   <img src="{{site.url}}/assets/images/2023-09-08-exploring-chatgpt-hallucinations/1_ieknrekcg7TMtrjDe9vuUQ.png"/>